petr7555/ai-document-search-frontend/README.md

 ### Cypress E2E tests

 - start the frontend locally (see above)
-- `npm run cypress:open`
+- make sure MSW is enabled (`const useMswInDev = true;`)
-    - opens the Cypress application for manual running of E2E tests in the browser
+- open the Cypress application for manual running of E2E tests in the browser: `npm run cypress:open`
-    - if you want to run the tests in the headless mode, use `npm run cypress:run` instead
+- run all tests in the headless mode: `npm run cypress:run`

 ## Linting

-- `npm run lint` - checks code using ESLint and Prettier
+- `npm run lint` - check code using ESLint and Prettier
-- `npm run lint:fix` - runs ESLint and Prettier and fixes all fixable errors
+- `npm run lint:fix` - fix all fixable errors

 ## Project structure and design